lanl/APPFL/codegen/Analysis/Syn-Sem.md

 modifications are made to support higher-order semantics.
 Some of the aliases above are used for convenience.

--   Bold text indicates a vector, e.g. the **𝑣** parameters in a lambda abstraction.
+-   Bold text indicates a vector.
 -   𝐶ᴰ(**𝑥**) is overloaded, denoting the construction of some datatype for constructor `D` parameterized by the vector of arguments **𝑥**, and as a pattern match on a particular constructor of a sum-type.